-- You have to be well-connected or know "important" people.
-We think that being a decent human being is far more important.
-Enough rude, inconsiderate, and self-centred people are in the business world (and, yes, some of them do succeed in spite of their character flaws), and if you're not that way, you'll be able to meet people who can help you in one way or another.
+- ✓ You have to be well-connected or know "important" people.
+I think that being a decent human being is far more important.
+Enough rude, inconsiderate, and selfcentered people are in the business world (and, yes, some of them do succeed in spite of their character flaws), and if you're not that way, you'll be able to meet people who can help you in one way or another.
 But remember that looking in the mirror shows you your best and most trusted resource. - ✓ You need to have an MBA or some other fancy degree.
-Many successful entrepreneurs Bill Gates and Steve Jobs, for example don't even have university degrees, for goodness' sake.
-Perusing Forbes magazine's lists of the most financially successful small companies shows that about 15 percent of the CEOs didn't earn a university degree and about half don't have advanced degrees!
+Many successful entrepreneurs - Bill Gates and Steve Jobs, for example - don't even have college degrees, for goodness' sakes.
+Perusing Forbes magazine's lists of the most financially successful small companies shows that about 15 percent of the CEOs didn't earn a college degree and about half don't have advanced degrees!
 These statistics are even more amazing when you consider that a relatively large number of entrepreneurs with humble backgrounds leave or are forced out of the successful enterprises they started.

-We're not saying that a good education isn't worthwhile in general and that it can't help you succeed in your own business.
+I'm not saying that a good education isn't worthwhile in general and that it can't help you succeed in your own business.
+(For example, Ivy Leaguers run about 6 percent of the 200 best small businesses, yet Ivy League college grads make up less than 1 percent of all graduates.)
 But a formal education isn't necessary.

-- You need to be a genius.
-Intelligence is admittedly a difficult thing to measure, but the majority of entrepreneurs have IQs under 120, and a surprising percentage have IQs under the average of 100 more entrepreneurs, in fact, have IQs under 100 than have IQs greater than 130! - You must be a gregarious, big-egoed extrovert.
-Although some studies show that more entrepreneurs are extroverted, many entrepreneurs are not. - ✓ You have to be willing to take a huge risk.
+- ✓ You need to be a genius.
+Intelligence is admittedly a difficult thing to measure, but the majority of entrepreneurs have IQs under 120, and a surprising percentage have IQs under the average of 100 - more entrepreneurs, in fact, have IQs under 100 than have IQs greater than 130! - You must be a gregarious, big-egoed extrovert.
+Although some studies show that more entrepreneurs are extroverted, many entrepreneurs are not. - You have to be willing to take a huge risk.
 Some people focus on the potential for failure.
-Consider the worst-case scenario if your venture doesn't work out, you can always go back to a job similar to the one you left behind.
+Consider the worst-case scenario - if vour venture doesn't work out, vou can always go back to a job similar to the one you left behind.
 Also, recognize that risk is a matter of perception, and as with investments, people completely overlook some risks.
 What about the risk to your happiness and career if you stay in a boring, clawyour-way-up-the-corporate-ladder kind of job?
 You always risk a layoff when you work for a company.
-An even greater risk is that you'll wake up in your 50s or 60s and think that it's too late to do something on your own and wish you had tried sooner.
+An even greater risk is that vou'll wake up in your 50s and 60s and think that it's too late to do something on your own and wish you had tried sooner.